Performance

 4. Contact solver: O(???)

-n is the degree of freedom and m is the number of contact points.
+Here, n represents the degrees of freedom, and m represents the number of contact points.

-In many robotic simulations, 1 is the most time-consuming part.
-It is highly recommended that you only model necessary collision bodies.
-Otherwise, you are not exploiting the fast rigid-body simulation pipeline in 2, 3 and 4.
+In many robotic simulations, collision detection (1) consumes the majority of computational resources.
+It is recommended to model only essential collision bodies.
+Failure to do so negates the benefits of the optimized rigid-body simulation pipeline in 2, 3, and 4.

-When there is no collision, the simulation time should be roughly linear to the degree of freedom of the system.
-Here is a plot showing the scaling.
+In the absence of collisions, simulation time should scale roughly linearly with the degrees of freedom of the system.
+The following plot illustrates this scaling.

 Chain simulation speed

-As shown above, we can simulate a 60-dof system at 114 kHz.
+As demonstrated above, a 60-DoF system can be simulated at 114 kHz.

-All simulation tests were performed on a single core of 3950X, which is not excellent at single-thread performance.
-The current best single-thread cpu (for RaiSim at least) is Apple’s M2.
-The ANYmal simulation without contacts runs at 380 kHz on M1.
+All simulation benchmarks were conducted on a single core of an AMD Ryzen 3950X, which offers respectable but not industry-leading single-thread performance.
+Currently, the Apple M2 processor demonstrates the highest single-thread performance for RaiSim.
+The ANYmal simulation without contacts achieves 380 kHz on the M1 chip.

-The computational speed of 4 becomes very significant when there are more than 10 coupled contact points.
-Therefore, it is important to check if there are unnecessary contact points.
-The computational cost of 4 is highly dependent on their nature of coupling.
-If they are not coupled at all, the computational cost is O(n).
-If they are highly coupled, the computational cost becomes NP hard, which means that it is no longer a polynomial relationship.
+The computational cost of unit 4 (contact solver) becomes significant when there are more than 10 coupled contact points.
+Therefore, identifying and eliminating unnecessary contact points is important.
+The computational cost of 4 depends on the nature of the coupling.
+If contact points are uncoupled, the cost is O(n).
+However, if they are highly coupled, the problem becomes NP-hard, implying that the computational cost no longer follows a polynomial relationship.